Show Guides

 Step into the rehearsal room for Michael Jackson's Dangerous world tour in MJ!
 The story of one of the greatest entertainers of all time comes to life as he prepares the set list for his biggest show yet.
 Kids will love the exhilarating performances of "Billie Jean," "Thriller," "Beat It" and more of MJ's hits, and may recognize a few of the tunes too!
 Keep in mind that while MJ is kid-friendly overall, it does touch upon some of the heavier themes of Michael's childhood.

-Michael Jackson looking pensive
+Elijah Rhea Johnson as Michael Jackson looking pensive in MJ on Broadway

 Elijah Rhea Johnson in MJ